 Current pressures on our democratic systems are threatening fundamental values (respect for human rights, individual liberty, equality, the rule of law) and the civil society space within the European Union.
 The alarming consequence is an erosion of democracy and restricted civic space in several parts of the EU.

 Against this backdrop and in consideration of the transformation processes the EU is facing, namely on economic, energy and ecological, social, and democratic and participatory level, this year's Civil Society Days will focus on two main pillars, Democracy and Sustainability, and will explore their links and interactions.

 The European labour market is facing major challenges.
 We need to tackle the persisting economic and social crisis, and at the same time we are facing a huge demographic challenge.
 We have an ageing workforce and the number of people in "employment age" will decrease in the years to come.

 Conference organised by the Various Interests Group of the EESC in Dublin to mark Ireland's 40 years of membership of the EU

 The Labour Market Observatory carried out this study on youth employment in a selection of six member States: Austria, Croatia, Finland, Greece, Italy and Slovakia.
 This exercise gave national social partners and youth organisations an opportunity to put forward their comments and recommendations on topics such as the Youth guarantee, the transition from school to work, the traineeship and apprenticeship systems, the intra-EU mobility.
 Warm thanks for their commitment and contribution!

-On 30 and 31 March, 100 students and 39 teachers from all 28 EU Member States and the five EU candidate countries (Albania, Northern Macedonia, Montenegro, Serbia and Turkey) met at the EESC in Brussels for “Your Europe, Your Say!”
-2017.
-This year's theme was “Europe @ 60: Where to next?”.
+On 21 and 22 March 2019, 102 students and 36 teachers from all 28 EU Member States and the five EU candidate countries and from one Brussels-based European School, accompanied by three participants from previous YEYS events, met at the EESC in Brussels for Your Europe, Your Say!
+2019.